 What exactly is radiofrequency ablation?

-- Your vein specialist uses ultrasound guidance to locate the diseased vein.
+- Your vein doctor uses ultrasound to locate the diseased vein.

-- A thin catheter is gently inserted through a tiny entry point in the leg.
+- A thin catheter is gently inserted through a tiny entry point.

-- Controlled heat is applied through the catheter, collapsing the vein wall.
+- Radiofrequency energy is applied through the catheter, closing the vein.

-Over time, the treated vein is reabsorbed by the body, relieving pressure and improving both circulation and leg appearance.
+- Over time, the closed vein is reabsorbed by the body.

 Why should you choose a specialized vein clinic for RFA?